Failed CPVC pipe sections removed from mechanical room for expert forensic construction defect analysis

 Construction Defect Expert Witnesses: CPVC, Piping & Building Materials

 There are water pipes hidden inside the walls and ceilings of almost every building.
 Plastic pipes can degrade and break for several reasons.
-When a pipe breaks, it is important to hire a plastic expert to determine the cause to determine which party is liable.
+When a pipe breaks, it is important to hire a forensic plastic expert to determine the cause to determine which party is liable.

 2007